User Account System

 - Profile vs. login surface –

-UserProfilekeeps mutable presentation data (name, picture, marketing email, group membership, MFA flag) separate from credentials; the email stored here is not automatically a login method:
+UserAccountkeeps mutable presentation data (name, email) separate from credentials; the email stored here is not automatically a login method.

 Dedicated tables hold actual login credentials: password-backed EmailAccount rows link an address and password hash to the user: